argmaxml/recsplain/docs/source/index.rst

 The distances explain item similarity based on all features and weights.

-The explanations provide more granularity by giving you similarity values for each feature.
+The explanations provide more granularity by giving you distances for each feature.

 How It Works
 ---------------------------------------------------------